-Next, I get my supplies ready.
-The recipe inspiration I got made the brilliant suggestion to use a clean 1-gallon paint strainer bag like this one.
+The next step is to blend the almonds with water, and then strain the milk in a nut milk bag.
+If you don’t want to buy an expensive nut milk bag, then you can use a clean 1-gallon paint strainer bag.
 This material is nylon, but it is re-usable as long as you rinse it well.
-Feel free to use a nut milk bag made of natural materials such as hemp. but the paint strainer bag works just as well for so much less money.
+Feel free to use a nut milk bag, but the paint strainer bag works just as well for so much less money.

-Next, blend the almonds with 4 cups of filtered water in a high-speed blender like a Vitamix or Blendtec for about 30 seconds:
+Blend the almonds with 4 cups of filtered water in a high-speed blender like a Vitamix or Blendtec for about 30 seconds.

 Lastly, just pour your mixture into your storage container: